gvelez17/cavers/README.md

 This was a collaborative effort - the team itself is @stephhuynh18, @pawartur and @gvelez17

-Alex, Paul, Sergey, Spencer were extraordinarily helpful in providing bugfixes, support and assistance
+Alex, Paul, Sergey, Spencer were extraordinarily helpful in providing bugfixes and technical support.

 Several bugs in js-ceramic were fixed during the course of the hackathon